PHOTOSYNTHESIS IN NATURE Nature & outdoor photography

 About this site

 The origin of the word photosynthesis is a combination of the Greek words "photo" (meaning "light") and "synthesis" (meaning "putting together"), so it approximately means "putting together with light".
 It is the well-known process by which a large amount of life on earth creates energy by using sunlight to convert carbon dioxide and water to oxygen and carbohydrates.
-But I also thought it was a suitable name to describe what I love doing the most, namely wandering about in nature with my camera, preferably in combination with my beloved tent or hammock.
+But I also thought it was a suitable name to describe what I love doing the most, namely wandering about in nature with my camera.
 After all, photography is all about working with the available light, and trying to make decent photos by using this light.

-For many years, landscape photography was my main interest, with special places reserved for both night photography and photographing camping locations.
-It was my first photography passion and will always play an important role for me even though it is more in the background nowadays.
+My photographic journey started with landscape photography, with special places reserved for both night photography and photographing camping locations.
+It was my first photographic passion and will always play an important role for me even though it is more in the background nowadays.

-Macro photography has also been a favorite for a long time, but this was mostly lichens, fungi and other static objects for many years, complemented with slime molds in recent years as well.
-But, after fixing a dedicated macro rig in 2016, all the amazing tiny creatures around us have really captivated me and driven me even more in the direction of macro photography.
-I absolutely love bug photography and I really enjoy watching those small ones go on with their lives, indifferent to the difficulties and struggles of human society.
-Nowadays, it is even a bit of a goal for me to take pictures of as many interesting species as possible since it shows the immense diversity of these tiny creatures.
-Close-ups of bugs show a completely different side of them, it shows them as a living creature instead of a tiny buzzing nuisance.
+Macro photography has been my favorite for a long time.
+In the beginning this was mostly lichens, fungi and other static objects.
+But, after fixing a dedicated flash equipped macro rig somewhere in 2015/2016, all the amazing tiny crawly stuff around us have really captivated me and driven me even more in the direction of macro photography.
+Close-ups of these tiny organisms show a completely different side of them, it shows them as a living creature instead of for example a tiny buzzing nuisance.
 Even people that really didn't like insects have bought insect prints of me, which is about the biggest compliment I can think of.

 This site is split up in three major parts: